electracoin-ECA/electra-socialpay/README.md

 General Commands To Use:

+!!!
+NEWEST UPDATE !!!

+Telegram:

+-Message The Bot To Set Address:
+    - !address YourECAaddress

+- In Group Say This To Pay:
+    - !pay @username amount
+        -console will show errors

+        USERS MUST MESSAGE BOT FIRST TO RECEIVE MESSAGES FROM BOT Telegram is tricky set up.
+Users MUST has username set, then their username is saved with their userID.
+You can then @username and you will be able to interact with user.
+To avoid spam the app is set up to Message Users directly instead of in chat/group.

 Twitter:
 - Tweet The Following To Set Address:
-    - !address @yourBotName address
+    - !address @yourBotName YourECAaddress

 - Tweet The Following to Pay
     - !pay @theirScreenName Amount

+    There are a few bugs with twitter such as socket time outs if you connect multiple times too quickly.
+Will need further improvements, but currently works.

 Discord:
 - Direct Message This to Set Address:
-    - !address YourAddress
+    - !address YourECAaddress

 - Message The Following In Your mainChannel to Pay:
     - !pay @theirName Amount

-### Known Bugs / Issues

-    -On Initial Setup with needWallet turned On, you may receive an error saying runme.bat is not recognized, or error code 0 or 1.

-    -There are a few bugs with twitter such as socket time outs if you connect multiple times too quickly.
-Will need further improvements, but currently works.

-    -There is one bug with Discord that occurs when getting the userID from their Screen name...
+    There is one bug I've found with getting the userID from their Screen name...
 Needs further investigation

-    Please open an Issue on this repository if you run into a problem that is not documented.

 ### Prerequisites